When it comes to customer service, not every interaction is a walk in the park.

-Feature requests from customers also offer an opportunity to cross-sell or upsell another product that has similar features and functionality.
+Feature customer requests also offer an opportunity to cross-sell or upsell another product with similar features and functionality.

-Look for opportunities to bump a customer up from a standard to premium plan if they’ve complained about limited features or let them know about a different product that has more of the functionality they’re looking for.
+Look for opportunities to bump a customer up from a standard to a premium plan if they’ve complained about limited features or let them know about a different product with more of the functionality they’re looking for.

-Another potentially uncomfortable situation you may face is letting a customer know that they violated the terms of service.
+Another potentially uncomfortable situation you may face is letting customers know they violated the terms of service.
 In this instance, it’s best to assume positive intent and seek to remind the customer about the terms of service.

 They might be unaware they have done anything wrong.
-Either way, contacting them will help you understand where they’re coming from and find an alternative solution.
+Either way, contacting them will help you understand their origin and find an alternative solution.